 The problem that Deutsch proposed was as follows: with a single evaluation, determine whether a unitary function is constant or balanced.

-Typically, you need to evaluate at least twice to find the solution.
-On quantum computers though, the Deutsch algorithm allows us to do that with a single evaluation.
+Typically, you need to evaluate at least twice to find the answer, as running the function only once does not provide us with enough information.
+On quantum computers, though, the Deutsch algorithm allows us to do that with a single evaluation.

 4.2 Deutsch-Josza Algorithm

-The following diagram describes Deutsch’s algorithm applied on a quantum computer.
+The following diagram describes Deutsch’s algorithm applied to a quantum computer.

-We have already encountered the Hadamard gate (H), the measurement gate, and the CNOT gate but we have not talked about the f-CNOT gate.
+We have already encountered the Hadamard gate (H), the measurement gate, and the CNOT gate, but we have not discussed the f-CNOT gate.

-In fact, the f-CNOT gate is just a modified version of the CNOT gate where x is replaced with f(x) before the XOR operation takes place.
+The f-CNOT gate is just a modified version of the CNOT gate where x is replaced with f(x) before the XOR operation occurs.

-It’s nothing more than applying f(x) to the input before applying CNOT.
+It’s nothing more than applying f(x) to the input before CNOT.